CrashyyOveride/CrashyyOveride-Assessment_3/Journal.md

 ### Next Steps & Evolution
 * **Integrate Weapon Profiles:** Once the string rendering is stable, I will begin populating the active inventory pools with the newly generated weapon data arrays, starting with the baseline *Dagger* and *Longsword* profiles.

+# Journal Entry: August 5 - August 9, 2026

+## Project: Python Text-Based RPG (Polishing the Game)

+### Current Progress
+Today was spent polishing the final version of the game.
+Over the past week, I have been going through the game and fixing each bug that I come across.
+Instead of adding large amounts of new content, I have mainly been focusing on making sure the features that already exist work correctly and feel consistent.

+I have been testing different parts of the game repeatedly, including:
+*   The menu system
+*   Story progression
+*   Travelling between areas
+*   Combat and dialogue
+*   Inventory and weapons
+*   Dungeons and various game locations

+While testing, I have been looking for small issues that could affect the player's experience, such as incorrect commands, areas not behaving correctly, or features not responding the way they should.

+A major part of this stage has been making the game feel more complete and polished.
+Some of the changes have been small, but they are important because they prevent confusion and make the game easier to play.
+I have also been checking that different systems work together properly rather than only testing them individually.

+The game is now much closer to what I originally wanted it to be.
+At this point, I am mainly focused on finding remaining bugs, improving consistency, and making sure the final version is stable enough to be played from beginning to end without major problems.

+### Reflection
+This part of the project has shown me that finishing a game is not only about adding new features.
+A large amount of work comes from testing, finding problems, and repeatedly improving what is already there.
+Some bugs have been easy to fix, while others have required me to look through multiple parts of the code to understand why they were happening.

+Overall, I am happy with how the game has developed.
+The main systems are now in place, and the remaining work is mostly focused on polishing and making the experience as smooth as possible.